The Miniature American Shepherd temperament and personality makes this breed a great choice for a pet, no matter where you live.

-The Miniature American Shepherd is a loyal, intelligent, and energetic dog, making her the perfect companion if you love to talk frequent walks or daily jogs.
+The Miniature American Shepherd temperament makes her a loyal, intelligent, and energetic dog.
+She is the perfect companion for you if you love to talk frequent walks or daily jogs.

 She’s a herder by nature, so you may have to train her out of herding smaller animals and young children.